Useful information for PCN (Poison Centre Notification) submission

 Methods of data submission:

-Information to provide during PCN submission
+Information to provide in a PCN notification

-Now let’s turn to what data must be supplied in a PCN notification.
-The harmonised notification requires that the information provided about the mixture be detailed and accurate, since poison centres will base their emergency advice on it.
-The information required for a PCN notification – in the vast majority of cases – is not included in safety data sheets, so additional consultation and information exchange within the supply chain may be necessary.
+Now let’s turn to the data that must be provided in a PCN notification.
+The harmonised notification requires the information to be detailed and accurate, since poison centres may base emergency advice on it.

 Identification of the mixture: